-- 56. The University shall not be in breach of this Contract nor liable for delay in performing, or failure to perform, any of its obligations to you under this Contract if such delay or failure results from events, circumstances or causes beyond its reasonable control.
-Such events, circumstances or causes outside of the University's control include: extreme weather conditions; a natural disaster (including flood); collapse of buildings, fire, explosion or accident; a terrorist incident; a major accident at our property; civil unrest (including riots); industrial action (excluding industrial action by the University's employees); a change in applicable laws; pandemic and epidemic; any law imposed by or any action or direction taken or recommended by a Government or public authority (including such measures resulting in periods of lockdown or other restrictions due to a pandemic which mean that the outcomes for your programme of study cannot be delivered (including online)); failure of a third party provider of goods or services; and/or failure of provision of utilities. - 57.
-In these circumstances, the University shall be entitled to a reasonable extension of the time for performing its obligations under this Contract and the University will take reasonable steps to limit the effects on you and your studies, including taking such actions as detailed in the Student Protection Plan.
+- 63. The University shall not be in breach of this Contract nor liable for delay in performing, or failure to perform, any of its obligations to you under this Contract if such delay or failure results from events, circumstances or causes beyond its reasonable control.
+Such events, circumstances or causes outside of the University's control include: extreme weather conditions; a natural disaster (including flood); collapse of buildings, fire, explosion or accident; a terrorist incident; a major accident at our property; civil unrest (including riots); industrial action (excluding industrial action by the University's employees); a change in applicable laws; pandemic and epidemic; any law imposed by or any action or direction taken or recommended by a Government or public authority (including such measures resulting in periods of lockdown or other restrictions due to a pandemic which mean that the outcomes for your programme of study cannot be delivered (including online)); failure of a third party provider of goods or services; and/or failure of provision of utilities. - 64.
+In these circumstances, the University shall be entitled to a reasonable extension of the time for performing its obligations under this Contract and the University will take reasonable steps to limit the effects on you and your studies, including taking such actions as detailed in the Student Terms and Conditions academic year 2024/25

+Protection Plan.
 If the period of delay or non-performance continues for three months in total in any one academic year, the University will discuss with you any potential alternative solutions and what else can reasonably be done to reduce the effects on you and your studies.
+Also detail found in the 'Force Majeure Contingency Regulatory Arrangements for Taught Programmes'.